 The Rise of BIPA Lawsuits: What's Next?
 Webinar, Association of Corporate Counsel, November 21, 2019 (with Melissa Siebert and Adam Shoshtari).

-Hot Topics in Privacy and Data Security Law: What Every In House Counsel Should Know, Presenter, ACC In House Counsel Forum, Denver, Colorado, April 4, 2019 (with Dan Rohner, Al Saikali and James Theiss).
+Hot Topics in Privacy and Data Security Law: What Every In-House Counsel Should Know, In-House Counsel Forum, Association of Corporate Counsel, Denver, Colorado, April 4, 2019 (with Dan Rohner, Al Saikali and James Theiss).

 FDIC Settles Tax Refund Row With Defunct Ill.
 Co.
 For $240M, Law360, March 29, 2018.